albunistr/SQLBootcamp/README.md

 9).
 Day08-Today you will see how to use specific OLAP constructions to get a "Value" from data.

 10).
 Day09-Today you will see how database works with transactions and isolation levels.

+11).
+Day10-Today you will see how to create and use functional blocks in Databases.